Echo Super Loop

 When you’re done with the views, descend back to the junction and finish the Outback Trail loop by catching the last stretch of Waterbar Heaven.
 You’ll soon find yourself at North Junction Trailhead.
 The next trail starts to the right of the kiosk and is called Dust to Glory.
 It’s a 2-mile rolling single track with incredible views to the east and only 200 feet of elevation gain and loss.
 Look for the junction with Far East and take that to the right and then left on Morning Glory.
 You could also go left on Far East and take Grand Drop at the next junction.

-Either choice you make, you’ll hit The Shoe and have the option of going left or right.
 The Shoe descends quickly and eventually hits Switchback Alley which is your final trail back down to the road.
 The Shoe and Switchback Alley are fast, and the final miles go by quickly.
 Once you hit the road, you’ll be back at the ski area and a short road jaunt puts you back at your car.
 Super trails.
 Super fun.
 Super loop!

 Directions: From downtown Chelan head north on the West Manson Highway 150 for 2 miles and take a right on Boyd road, following the signs for Echo Ridge.
 After a few miles, stay left on Cooper Mountain road and then in another few miles a right on Cooper Gulch road.
 After a few more miles you’ll see the ski area on your left and the parking area just past the private cabins.